Printable CalcKit report

 What it means

-Loan-to-take-home pressure is elevated, so the loan may feel heavy against money that actually reaches the household.
-Read this together with Surplus after current repayment ($723) to see what is driving the result.
+Loan-to-take-home pressure is not the main weakness in this scenario.
+Read this together with Surplus after current repayment ($3,710) to see what is driving the result.

 Why it matters